Update: May 25, 2023

 Climate change impacts such as sea level rise, and more frequent and intense storms—projected to accelerate in coming years—are already affecting Massachusetts communities today, including through erosion, flooding of roads, and damage to homes.
-Flood insurance and adaptation solutions can be cost-prohibitive for homeowners, residents, and business owners on their own.
+Flood insurance and adaptation solutions can be cost-prohibitive for homeowners, residents, and business owners.

 But waiting to build-back after a storm comes with even higher costs.

-“This landmark legislation would give property owners and entire neighborhoods options to safely relocate from areas being hit hard by the impacts of climate change,” noted Linda Orel, Trustees Director of Policy.
-“Importantly, the benefits of this program prioritize low-income families and environmental justice populations.”
+“This legislation has the potential to provide property owners and tenants viable options to safely relocate from areas hit hard by the impacts of climate change,” noted Linda Orel, Trustees Senior Director of Government Relations.
+“This legislation prioritizes tenants, low-income families and environmental justice populations.”

-The Trustees is leading efforts to secure legislative support for this effort in close coordination with nonprofit partners at Conservation Law Foundation, Environmental League of Mass, Mass Audubon, Mass Association of Conservation Commissions, Mass Land Trust Coalition, Mass Rivers Alliance, Metropolitan Area Planning Council, The Nature Conservancy, and others.
+The Trustees is leading efforts to secure legislative support for this effort in close coordination with nonprofit partners at the American Council of Engineering Companies, Charles River Watershed Association, Conservation Law Foundation, Environmental League of Mass, Mass Association of Conservation Commissions, Mass Audubon, Mass Land Trust Coalition, Mass Rivers Alliance, Metropolitan Area Planning Council, The Nature Conservancy, and others.

 To learn more about this program, explore the FAQs below:

-This statewide climate adaptation program would be entirely voluntary, acquiring at-risk properties from interested owners and helping them relocate to safe areas, covering both inland and coastal properties.
-Once property is acquired, the legislation requires the removal of houses and other structures, and the permanent conservation and restoration of the land.
+A state property buyout program would be a key part of a larger climate strategy.
+Buyouts would be entirely voluntary, acquiring at-risk properties from interested owners and tenants, and helping them relocate to safe areas, covering both inland and coastal properties.
+Once property is acquired, houses and structures would be removed, and the land would be permanently conserved and restored to provide natural floodplain and coastal wetland ecological services.

 How would relocation help, long-term?

 Conservation and restoration of previously occupied land could help create new climate-resilient landscapes that can serve as a natural buffer against flooding to protect neighboring communities.
-Buyout projects under the FRPP would be a one-time investment and would be more affordable when compared to the long-term costs of rebuilding, flood insurance, and municipal expenses associated with emergency response, damaged infrastructure, and future climate impacts.
+Buyout projects would be a one-time investment and would be more affordable when compared to the long-term costs of rebuilding, flood insurance, and municipal expenses associated with emergency response, damaged infrastructure, and future climate impacts.
+They also keep first responders and residents safe from the impacts of storms and floods.

 Buyouts may be the only solution available for low-income homeowners and Environmental Justice (EJ) populations who face skyrocketing flood insurance premiums in the face of increasing flood risk and who cannot afford to rebuild when extreme weather hits.

-The FRPP bill requires state agencies to use current data to prioritize the allocation of public funds to the communities at the highest risk of repetitive or substantial flooding and that need it most, including low-income residents and EJ populations.
+A well-developed, voluntary program would require state agencies to use current data to prioritize the allocation of public funds to the communities at the highest risk of repetitive or substantial flooding and that need it most, including low-income residents and EJ populations.
 An interested property owner would offer their land to sell.
 If the land is eligible, then state agencies would oversee a buyout in cooperation with cities, towns, and other eligible stakeholders to acquire that property, relocate owners and tenants, remove homes and structures, and permanently conserve and restore the land to its natural state.
-The FRPP encourages the restoration of natural areas to provide co-benefits to the community, including climate resiliency, drinking water supply protection, habitat conservation, and recreational opportunities.
-This program would be entirely voluntary.
+A successful program would conserve and restore natural areas to provide co-benefits to the community, including climate resiliency, drinking water supply protection, habitat conservation, and recreational opportunities.

 The legislature enacted environmental bond bills in 2014 and 2018 that together authorize $50 million for a coastal property buyout program.
 However, the legislature would need to authorize additional bond funds and/or create another funding mechanism to also support inland buyout projects.
-The bill creates a new FRPP Trust Fund designed to manage public funds dedicated for all aspects of buyout projects.
 Community Preservation Act funds can also be used locally for property buyouts.
-However, state funds are critical to leverage project investments from local, state, federal, and private sources.
+State funds are critical to leverage project investments from local, state, federal, and private sources.

 Do similar programs exist elsewhere?